fritzgt/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map creates a new array with the results of the callback function but .forEach does not create a new array

 2. What is the difference between a function and a method?

+Methods are functions declare inside of an object

 3. What is closure?

+Its a function and the lexical environment where it was declare.

 4. Describe the four rules of the 'this' keyword.

+-Global scope: this will point to the window object -Implicit binding: means that this points to the object left of the dot -New binding: this would refer to the new instance of the object that we are creating -Explicit binding: is when we use call() or apply() to explicitly linking to a new context.

 5. Why do we need super() in an extended class?

+When extending a class super() must be use to pass any new attributes to the parent object .

 ## Project Set up